 On the news, we see schemers and scroungers.
 A million misunderstood.
-Diverted, distracted and duped, by a blindfold covered in blood.71 before.
-The 'disenfranchised' and 'demonised' were, in their time, positioned as the very same animalistic 'them' as the Calais migrants today.
+Diverted, distracted and duped, by a blindfold covered in blood.

 The first line might be mistaken for a further media reference to the refugees; the remainder of the stanza, however, clarifies that, instead, the poet is referring to the working-class communities that have long been slandered in the press.
-This serves as a reminder too of the media treatment of the striking miners, just over thirty years
+This serves as a reminder too of the media treatment of the striking miners, just over thirty years before.
+The 'disenfranchised' and 'demonised' were, in their time, positioned as the very same animalistic 'them' as the Calais migrants today.

-69 Abbott, 'Where Is the Love?'
+&lt;sup>69 Abbott, 'Where Is the Love?'
 72.